0xJs/RedTeaming_CheatSheet/hashcracking.md

 ```

 #### Bruteforce
+- Used when the minimum passwod length is not high and cracking of hashtype is fast or having a lot of cracking power!
 - Bruteforces 1 till 8 characters.
 For more characters add an extra `?a`.
 ```
 hashcat -a 3 -m <HASH TYPE> <HASH FILE> ?a?a?a?a?a?a?a?a --increment